ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.

+Don't write to files directly; use a temporary file and then use the `atomic_move` function from `ansibile.module_utils.basic` to move the updated temporary file into place.
+This prevents data corruption and ensures that the correct context for the file is kept.

+Avoid creating a module that does the work of other modules; this leads to code duplication and divergence, and makes things less uniform, unpredictable and harder to maintain.
+Modules should be the building blocks.
+Instead of creating a module that does the work of other modules, use Plays and Roles instead.

+Avoid creating 'caches'.
+Ansible is designed without a central server or authority, so you cannot guarantee it will not run with different permissions, options or locations.
+If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server or tower); do not try to build it into modules.

 Always use the hacking/test-module script when developing modules and it will warn you about these kind of things.